mParticle/docs/src/pages/guides/csv/import/index.md

   All data in the CSV is converted to a string.
 The only exceptions to this are values that require a particular data type, such as MPID or IDFA.

-  * Only standard custom events and screen views, and eventless batches (eventless drops of user identity and attriubtes), have been tested.
+  * Only standard custom events and screen views, and eventless batches (eventless drops of user identity and attributes), have been tested.
   * Attributes sent as arrays are not fully supported.
 When the entire array is present in a single cell of the CSV file, it is supported and is converted to string.
 Because there is no way of specifying anything but the first item in an array, repeated header columns, each subsequent column overwrites the previous one.
 Multiple columns don't append to the array.
 This is why you can only include one product for ecommerce events.
 Commerce events in the Events API support arrays in multiple places, but with CSV files, you can only populate a single item in each of these arrays.

 * Custom manifest: You can use a custom manifest to drop files created in another system without transforming them.
 For details, see [Use a custom manifest](/guides/csv/reference/#use-a-custom-manifest).